-The Town contributes to the New Hampshire Retirement System (NHRS), a component unit of the State of New Hampshire, as defined in Governmental Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25.
-The New Hampshire Retirement System is a public employee retirement system that administers a cost-sharing multiple-employer defined benefit pension plan.
+The Town contributes to the New Hampshire Retirement System (NHRS), a public employee retirement system that administers a single cost-sharing multiple-employer defined benefit pension plan.
 The plan provides service, disability, death and vested retirement allowances to plan members and beneficiaries.
 Benefit provisions are established and may be amended by the New Hampshire State legislature.

 The NHRS issues a publicly available financial report that includes financial statements and required supplementary information for NHRS.
-That report may be obtained by writing to New Hampshire

-Retirement System, 54 Regional Drive, Concord, New Hampshire 03301, or from their website at www.nhrs.org.
+That report may be obtained by writing to New Hampshire Retirement System, 54 Regional Drive, Concord, New Hampshire 03301, or from their website at www.nhrs.org.